-Class Hours 3 Lab Hours 0 Clinical Hours 0 Work Experience 0

-Minimum State Corequisites: None Local Prerequisites: DRE-097, or ENG 002, or ENG 111
+Class Hours 3 Lab Hours 0 Clinical Hours 0 Work Experience 0 Credit Hours 3 Minimum State Prerequisites: None Minimum State Corequisites: None Local Prerequisites: DRE-097, or ENG 002, or ENG 111

 This course introduces the scientific study of human society, culture, and social interactions.
 Topics include socialization, research methods, diversity and inequality, cooperation and conflict, social change, social institutions, and organizations.
 Upon completion, students should be able to demonstrate knowledge of sociological concepts as they apply to the interplay among individuals, groups, and societies.
 College Transfer: This course has been approved for transfer under the CAA as a general education course in Social/Behavioral Sciences.
-This course has been general education course in Social centrational Sciences.
 This course has been approved for transfer under the ICAA as a general education course in Social/Behavioral Sciences.
-This is a Universal General Education Transfer Component
+This is a Universal General Education Transfer Component (UGETC) course

-(UGETC) course.
 SOC 213 - Sociology of the Family